|« PreviousNext »|

 You can give users permissions to manage their own security credentials.
 (By default, users do not have permissions to manage their own credentials.)
 For more information, see Permissions for Administering IAM Users, Groups, and Credentials.

-For information about the permissions that you need in order to add a user, see Permissions for Administering IAM Users, Groups, and Credentials.
+For information about the permissions that you need in order to create a user, see Permissions for Administering IAM Users, Groups, and Credentials.

 When you create a user, IAM creates these ways to identify the user: